adityasangani/Notes/Java.md

 - ResultSet rs = st.executeQuery("select * from student");
 - Now to print it, we will first bring the pointer to the first row, by doing rs.next();
 - Then, Integer id = rs.getInt("st_id");

+ResultSet and executeQuery works only for DQL.
+For DML, for example when we want to insert values, we must use executeUpdate which will return the number of rows affected (int type).
+Then it becomes, String query = "insert into student values (" + userid + ", " + username + "')";
+A better way is to use PreparedStatements.
+Then:
+- String query = "insert into student values (?,?)";
+- PreparedStatement st = con.prepareStatement(query);
+- st.setInt(1, userid); [for first question mark]
+- st.setString(2, username); [for second question mark]
+- int count = st.executeUpdate();

+We use Class.forName() to register drivers.

+### Class.forName()
+Lets say we have a class and in it we have a static block.
+If we want to execute the static block without creating an object of that class, we can do so by loading the class using: Class.forName("<name of the class>");
+Class.forName("com.mysql.jdbc.Driver"); is the same as DriverManager.registerDriver(new com.mysql.jdbc.Driver());